Perturbed Fenchel duality and first-order methods: Popular first-order algorithms

 We bifurcate our analysis into two main cases based on the reference function $h$.
-On the one hand, Subsection \ref{sec.condgrad} discusses a {\em generalized conditional subgradient algorithm,} which is a special instance of Algorithm \ref{algo.bregman} where the reference function $h$ is identically zero.
-On the other hand, Subsections \ref{sec.bregman.prox} and \ref{sec.bregman.fast} are devoted to {\em Bregman proximal methods} which are instances of Algorithm \ref{algo.bregman} where $h$ is a general (typically nonzero) convex differentiable reference function.
+Subsection \ref{sec.condgrad} discusses a {\em generalized conditional subgradient algorithm,} which is a special instance of Algorithm \ref{algo.bregman} where the reference function $h$ is identically zero.
+Subsections \ref{sec.bregman.prox} and \ref{sec.bregman.fast} are devoted to {\em Bregman proximal methods} which are instances of Algorithm \ref{algo.bregman} where $h$ is a general (typically nonzero) convex differentiable reference function.

-\subsection{Generalized conditional subgradient algorithm}
+\subsection{Generalized conditional subgradient algorithm ($h\equiv 0$)}

 Algorithm~\ref{algo.condgrad} describes a generalized conditional subgradient algorithm for problem~\eqref{eq.primal.special}.
+This format is the same one developed by Nesterov~\cite{Nest18} but without any boundedness assumption on the domain.
 The usual conditional gradient method~\cite{Bach15,Beck17,Jagg13}, also known as Frank-Wolfe method, corresponds to the case when $\Psi$ is the indicator function $i_C$ of some compact convex set $C\subseteq \E$ equipped with a computable linear oracle, and $f$ is differentiable.
 Algorithm~\ref{algo.condgrad} does not require $\Psi$ to be of this form.
-Instead, it requires the following more general admissibility assumption.
+Instead, it requires nothing more than the specialization of our blanket admissibility assumption (Assumption~\ref{assump.blanket}) to the case when $h\equiv 0$.

-\begin{assumption} At each iteration $k=0,1,\dots$ of Algorithm~\ref{algo.condgrad} Step 5 is well-posed, that is, a minimizer $s_{k} \in \argmin_s\{\ip{g_k}{s} + \Psi(s)\}$ exists and is computable. \end{assumption}
+\begin{assumption} At each iteration $k=0,1,\dots$ of Algorithm~\ref{algo.condgrad} Step 4 is well-posed, that is, a minimizer $s_{k} \in \argmin_s\{\ip{g_k}{s} + \Psi(s)\}$ exists and is computable. \end{assumption}